 If you’re planning on visiting multiple national museums, you might find it useful to purchase a museum pass.
 Tickets can be bought at the airport or tourist stands around the city.
 For a small fee, the museum pass allows you into all of the National museums free of entry).

-Start your morning with pastries at one of the many boulangeries around the city.
-One of my favorites that you’ll find everywhere is Eric Kayser.
+Start your morning with breakfast at one of the many boulangeries around the city.
+(For recommendations, check out this post!).
 Then walk to the Rodin Museum where you’ll be able to see beautiful sculptures crafted by Auguste Rodin.
 The Rodin Museum is in the Saint-Germain-des-Prés neighborhood; full of outdoor cafes and restaurants.
 I suggest walking by Cafe de Flore as the whole area that surrounds Cafe de Flore is stunning.
 (You could grab lunch here, but it’s quite touristy and expensive).

 Afterwards, continue on towards the d’Orsay Museum, famous for housing many of Vincent Van Gogh’s paintings including Starry Nights.
 At this point, if you’re needing a break or a sweet treat, there’s a tea and pastry shop called Angelina’s that’s close by on the other side of Jardin des Tuileries.
 (I’m partial to the hot chocolate).